DreamSworK/UDP-Logger/README.md

 # UDP Logger
 Very simple, minimalistic cross-platform UDP Logger like _**syslog**_ (Unix, Linux, MacOS) or _**DebugView**_ (Windows)

-> Based on Qt4
+## About

 This is a very simple implementation of a UDP Log server with GUI.
-The program is written using Qt, a cross-platform framework.
+The program is written using Qt4, a cross-platform framework.
 The program listens a UDP port and displays the information that it receives from a client.

 > You can use the source code as template for your own logger or a server like application.